Can a Person Stop Doing Drugs without Rehab?

 - Medication-Assisted Treatment (MAT), uses special medication in a combination with behavioral therapies to help with addiction treatment.
 It can help alleviate certain withdrawal symptoms and also can sometimes prevent relapse.
 Some rehab centers may offer this in combination with other therapies.

-Your recovery is our purpose, here at Harmony Recovery Group!
+Your recovery is our purpose, here at Harmony Health Group!
 We are the HRG team, located in West Palm Beach, FL.

 We have grown to understand how important quality, highly individualized, evidence-based treatment plans are very much imperative for a patient’s recovery from drug and alcohol addiction.